 The best Fitbit to date

-With GPS onboard, music controls, advanced heart monitoring, and swim metrics, the all-new Fitbit Charge 4 is the best tracker to date.
+With GPS, music controls, advanced heart monitoring, and swim metrics, the all-new Fitbit Charge 4 is the best tracker to date.

 A reliable fitness tracker still worth your money

 It doesn't have built-in GPS, but the Charge 3 is still a reliable tracker worth your money.
-You'll get most of the features of the Charge 4, but at a discount.
+You'll get most of the features of the Charge 4.